HyrumHansen/math4610/task4.md

 ### Question 5:

 A Java program was written to implement the bisection method for root finding.
-When applied to the function analyzed in part 4, the following was output to the console:
+When applied to the function analyzed in part 4 on the interval [-4,5] with a tolerance of 0.01, the following was output to the console:

 ```java
 Error 1: 4.500000